AWS EKS Best Practices Guide

 • Include environment labels if relevant (e.g., prod, dev) to easily identify your cluster's purpose.

 • AWS recommends using a consistent tagging strategy across all resources for better organization and cost tracking.
-Reference: EKS Scaling and Naming
+Reference: EKS Scaling and Namingarrow-up-right

 Region

 • Kubernetes Version: AWS recommends using the latest supported Kubernetes version for new clusters and staying within one or two minor versions of the latest for existing clusters.
-Reference: EKS Kubernetes Versions
+Reference: EKS Kubernetes Versionsarrow-up-right

 Node Configuration